matloff/fasteR/README.md

 select the desired elements in **pima$glucose** and set them to NA.

+<span style="color:red">Tip:</span>
 Note again the double-equal sign!
 If we wish to test whether, say, ***a*** and
 ***b*** are equal, the expression must be "a == b", not "a = b"; the latter would do "a <- b".
+This is a famous beginning programmer's error.

 As a check, let's verify that we now have 5 NAs in the glucose variable: